syhily/astro-uploader/README.md

   endpoint?: string;
   // The name of the bucket.
   bucket: string;
-  // The root directory you want to upload files. root?: string;
+  // The root directory in S3 service that you want to upload files. root?: string;
   // The access key id.
   accessKey: string;
   // The secret access key.
   secretAccessKey: string;
-  // All the methods in https://docs.rs/opendal/latest/opendal/services/struct.S3.html#implementations can be treated as an extra option. extraOptions?: Record<string, string>
+  // All the methods in https://docs.rs/opendal/latest/opendal/services/struct.S3.html#implementations can be treated as an extra option. extraOptions?: Record<string, string>;
 };
 ```